-1. Private Discussions with Pupils

-It is highly unlikely that a member of staff would ask you to work in a closed room on a 1:1 basis.
-For your own protection, do not put yourself in a position of being alone with a child.
-Position yourself in an open space with the door open.

-2. Physical Contact with Pupils

-- As a general principle, we accept the advice not to make unnecessary physical contact with pupils (see restraint policy) - It is unrealistic and unnecessary, however, to suggest that we as staff should touch pupils only in emergencies.
+- 1. Private Discussions with Pupils - It is highly unlikely that a member of staff would ask you to work in a closed room on a 1:1 basis.
+For your own protection, do not put yourself in a position of being alone with a child. - 2.
+Physical Contact with Pupils - As a general principle, we accept the advice not to make unnecessary physical contact with pupils (see restraint policy) - It is unrealistic and unnecessary, however, to suggest that we as staff should touch pupils only in emergencies.
 In particular, a distressed child, especially a younger child, may need reassurance involving physical comforting, as a caring parent would provide.
-As staff we should not feel inhibited from providing this. - We agree never to touch a child who has clearly indicated that he/she is, or would be, uncomfortable with such contact, unless it is necessary to protect the child, others or property from harm (see restraint policy) - Physical punishment is illegal, as is any form of physical response to misbehaviour, unless it is by way of necessary restraint. - Only members of staff should administer First Aid to a child.
-If a child approaches you with an injury, please get a member of staff.
-The members of staff trained in First Aid are:
+As staff we should not feel inhibited from providing this. - We agree never touch a child who has clearly indicated that he/she is, or would be, uncomfortable with such contact, unless it is necessary to protect the child, others or property from harm (see restraint policy) - Physical punishment is illegal, as is any form of physical response to misbehaviour, unless it is by way of necessary restraint. - Only members of staff should administer First Aid to a child.
+If a child approaches you with an injury, please get a member of staff. - Any physical contact, which would be likely to be misinterpreted, by the pupil, parent or other casual observer should be avoided.